 - Electric car charger

-Rooms in both buildings are large with high ceilings and big windows, and their names - La Reine, Le Roy, Milady, Buckingham - hint at the level of grandeur you can expect.
-Those in La Baronnie have antique woodwork, metres of period-style fabric and deep-pile rugs to give you that lord-of-the-manor feel; those in Bien-Etre are generally more rustic, with tongue-and-groove panelling and pastel colours.
+Rooms are large with high ceilings and big windows, and their names - La Reine, Le Roy, Milady, Buckingham - hint at the level of grandeur you can expect.
+Those in the regency style have antique woodwork, metres of period-style fabric and deep-pile rugs to give you that lord-of-the-manor feel; the rest are generally more rustic, with tongue-and-groove panelling and pastel colours.
 Most have queensize or twin beds, with triples and family rooms sleeping 4 also available.

 Bathrooms throughout are decently sized and well-equipped, but not extravagant.
 Most have showers only; all have hairdryers.
 There's no air conditioning, but the proximity to the sea keeps the temperatures from getting too sultry.